Leadership & Professional Development

 Elect Her: Campus Women Win is a Running Start program offered annually in the fall semester by the Women's Center.
 This 4.5-hour training covers skills such as how to mobilize a constituency, how to craft a message, and how to speak confidently and present oneself as a candidate.
 Through Elect Her, we encourage women to run for student government; however, this program delves into transferrable skills that can be used in any professional situation.
 This program counts towards She Leads OHIO completion.
 Registration is required for this program.

-She Leads OHIO is a structured professional development and leadership program, which takes into consideration the particular hurdles that women face in the workforce, and utilizes the expertise of both Women's Center and Career and Leadership Development Center staff.
+She Leads OHIO is a structured professional development and leadership program, which takes into consideration the particular hurdles that women face in the workforce, and utilizes the expertise of both Women's Center and Career Network staff.
 Students who complete all aspects of She Leads OHIO will receive a certificate of completion after completing this form.

 A two semester-long program, mentees are paired with a female mentor in their personal and professional fields of interest during the Fall semester.
 Mentors and mentees decide on the format of their mentoring relationship and the time commitment they wish to make.
 In addition to building a mentoring relationship, participating students and mentors have the opportunity to attend programs and activities focused on career and personal development.
 Interested mentors and mentees should apply in the Spring semester prior to the year that they would like to participate.
 This program requires a commitment of a full academic year.